 (2)B Effective lateral and torsional restraint should be provided:

-For members carrying either moment or moment and axial force, by lateral restraint to both flanges.
+— For members carrying either moment or moment and axial force, by lateral restraint to both flanges.
 This may be provided by lateral restraint to one flange and a stiff torsional restraint to the cross-section preventing the lateral displacement of the compression flange relative to the tension flange, see Figure 8.8.